marifehe/ice-breaker/README.md

 Context
 -----
 **WebRTC (Web Real-Time Communication)** is a collection of communications protocols and application programming interfaces that enable real-time communication over peer-to-peer connections.
 In order for these peers on different networks to locate one another, a form of discovery and media format negotiation must take place.
 Each peer will need to provide ICE candidates to the remote peer.
-The Session Description Protocol is used in the signaling process ([RFC-4566](https://tools.ietf.org/html/rfc4566)).
+The Session Description Protocol is used in this signaling process ([RFC-4566](https://tools.ietf.org/html/rfc4566)).

 Each ICE candidate describes a method which the originating peer is able to communicate, and each peer sends candidates in the order of discovery, until it runs out of suggestions.
 Once the two peers suggest a compatible candidate, media begins to flow.